HuiLiu-NOAA/Aeolus-DA-with-GSI/README.md

 These Aeolus DA codes are based on the original codes developed by Will Mccarty at NASA.
 The codes are modifdied to accormodate ESA Aeolus space-lidar winds in the NOAA GSI system.

 Specifically, The observation error specified to the Aeolus winds are derived using the OmB and the Hollingsworth and Lonnberg method.
 The Aeolus winds are assimilated at height.
-An additional Total-Least-Squres (TLS) bias correction is developed and applied to the Aeolus innovations to remove impact of the biases in either the GFS or Aeolus winds.
+An additional Total-Least-Squres (TLS) bias correction is developed and applied to the Aeolus innovations to remove impact of the biases in either the GFS background or Aeolus winds.

 Contributors: Hui Liu, Ross N. Hoffman, Kayo Ide, Kevin Garrett, Katherine Lukens

 Archive locations:
 HPSS:  /NCEPDEV/nesdis-drt/5year/Hui.Liu/HERA/scratch/globalaeo19r_onlineBC_archive20230911.tar,

 S4: /data/users/huiliu/globalaeo19r_onlineBC_archive20230911.tar,

 https://github.com/HuiLiu-NOAA/Aeolus-DA-with-GSI